squarepupil/website-pages/src/nav.md

 The drop-downs are in their own layer instead of sub-layer so that we can put them together and they will be visible when there is no javascript.

+But we organize them into columns so that we can have the logo overlapping in the middle without overlapping any text.
+Also should make it easier to scale.
+The three columns will float to the left.

     nav
         .info
             .inner